tuyenld/zola/content/2023-08-16-install-tftp-server-ubuntu-14.04/index.md

 }
 ```

-2. On Ubuntu 14.04, `tftp` need to be disable from the `inetd.conf` file
+2. On Ubuntu 14.04, `tftp` needs to be disabled from the `inetd.conf` file

 ```bash
 # comment out this line: tftp           dgram   udp     wait    nobody  /usr/sbin/tcpd  /usr/sbin/in.tftpd /srv/tftp